-An order (or class, according to some classifications) of the Acanthocephala, the adults of which are parasitic worms found in fishes, aquatic birds, and mammals.
+A class of the Acanthocephala, the adults of which are parasitic worms found in fishes, aquatic birds, and mammals.
 They have the following characteristics.
 The nuclei of the hypodermis are fragmented and the chief lacunar vessels are lateral.
 The males have usually two to seven cement glands.
 The ligament sac in the female breaks down so that the eggs develop in the body cavity.
 Proboscis hooks occur in long rows and spines are present on the body of some species.
 Species that commonly occur in vertebrates are Leptorhynchoides thecatus and Corynosoma.

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend